ArtyIF/TMAG/README.md

 - [x] Heightmap output
 - [ ] Splatmap output
 - [ ] Detail output
-- [ ] Come up with more features
 - [ ] Terrain grid
 - [ ] Infinite terrain?
-- [ ] Phase out Tri Inspector and xNode?
+- [ ] Phase out Tri Inspector?
 - [ ] Move to Compute Shaders?
 Render Textures have a lot of issues with them
+- [ ] Or maybe move to shader generation?
+Should solve potential OoB issues
+- [ ] Come up with more features

 ## Known Bugs (move to issues)
 - Because of how render textures work, sometimes you need to click the Generate button twice